camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/09-the-job-executor.html.md

 ### Exclusive Jobs

 An exclusive job cannot be performed at the same time as another exclusive job from the same process instance.
-Consider the process shown in the section above: if the jobs correpsonding to the service tasks are treated as exclusive, the job executor will make sure that they are not executed concurrently.
+Consider the process shown in the section above: if the jobs corresponding to the service tasks are treated as exclusive, the job executor will make sure that they are not executed concurrently.
 Instead, it will ensure that whenever it acquires an exclusive job from a certain process instance, it also acquires all other exclusive jobs from the same process instance and delegates them to the same worker thread.
 This enforces sequential execution of the jobs.

 **Exclusive Jobs are the default configuration**.
 All asynchronous continuations and timer events are thus exclusive by default.
 In addition, if you want a job to be non-exclusive, you can configure it as such using `camunda:exclusive="false"`.
 For example, the following service task would be asynchronous but non-exclusive.